 "I'mma tell him today, Con."

 "You're gonna tell who what now?"
-Connor asked, lying back on the soft green grass after the brothers had tired their voices out.
+Connor asked, lying back on the soft green grass after the brothers had tired their voice out after karaoke.

 Kellan kicked him.
 "Tell Tristan how I feel 'bout him!"

 Connor blinked at him in confusion.
-"I thought he already knew you loved him," he pointed out.
+"I thought he already knew you loved him."

 "You never told him you loved him?"
 Connor asked, as incredulous as he could be with half a bottle of whiskey in his body.